 Some years ago Pam contacted the late Bill Gwilliam and arranged to meet him together with his son David with a view to ask permission to place some of Bill's work on the net for all to benefit from, Bill and his son happily agreed.
 Whilst adding various information to the site, a lot of time was spent searching through file after file, in some parts amendments were made eg.when a building changed etc and now the more recent changes of Worcester and it's people will continue to be researched and added to the site.

 Pam, continue's to research Worcester's history and Genealogy past research includes, Baby Ryan born in the County Gaol but sadly dying some days later being the first burial in Worcester's Astwood Cemetery, Other Worldwide organisations have also used Pam's research including CNN but no more so exciting contact was made than an enquiry from Canada, regarding a Worcester family and the exciting development of the "Portrait of William Shakespeare" which a documentary called "Battle of Wills" by Anne Henderson followed Pam around various sites in the Midlands in search of the family.
-The documentary has now been shown on Canadian TV channel Bravo several times, also opened the Montreal Film Festival and shown Worldwide at a number of different outlets, also co starring Joseph Fiennes who played leading role in "Shakespeare in Love" and Simon Callow CBE English Actor, Writer and Musican amongst other leading world experts.
+The documentary has now been shown on Canadian TV channel Bravo several times, also opened the Montreal Film Festival and shown Worldwide at a number of different outlets, with co-starring Joseph Fiennes who played leading role in "Shakespeare in Love" and Simon Callow CBE English Actor, Writer and Musican amongst other leading world experts.